RefactoringGuru/design-patterns-php/README.md

 2. Try to hard wrap the code at 80th's character.
 It helps to list the code on the website without scrollbars.

-3. Examples should match following namespace convention: RefactoringGuru/{название паттерна}/{название примера}.
-Example:
+3. Examples should match following namespace convention: RefactoringGuru/{pattern-name}/{example-name}.
+For instance:

     ```php
     <?php